cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 # Current State?

+The 13.3.1 update was somehow a mess.
+System was up and running well and I just pressed the "Update Now" button in the System Settings dialog.
+System booted and was stuck at the Apple Logo.
+Nothing went forward.
+Trying to incorporate a time machine backup was somehow messing up the system even more.
+At the end, I prepared a new USB stick for a fresh install, had to disable the iGPU in BIOS to get Apple to boot again.
+After system was up and running again, I was switching on iGPU again and system behaves like before.

-I guess, finally I resolved my USB issues.
+~~I guess, finally I resolved my USB issues.
 I've attached a LaCie Rugged device since years, but somehow when connected to any port that device leads to a stucked boot.
 As soon as the device is disconnected, booting is possible w/o any issues.
-Strange!
+Strange!~~

 Introduced CPUFriend and CPUFriendDataProvider according to the following [bug](https://github.com/dortania/bugtracker/issues/190).
 Geekbench 5 benchmark test also increased for both, single  and multi-core tests